2026 Festival Artists

 Her recording of Dame Ethel Smyth’s The Prison received the 2021 GRAMMY Award for Best Classical Solo Vocal Album, and she appears on numerous other GRAMMY-nominated recordings.

-She is Artistic Director of the Handel Aria Competition and co-founder of Just Bach, a monthly concert series in Madison.
+She is Artistic Director of the Handel Aria Competition and co-founder of Just Bach, a monthly concert series in Madison and serves on the voice faculty at the University of Wisconsin-Madison.

 Timothy Russell - Electronics